4d/docs/website/translated_docs/pt/settings/web.md

 ## Log (backup)

 Configure the automatic backup parameters for the request log.
 Configure the automatic backup parameters for the request log.
 First you must choose the frequency (days, weeks, etc.) or the file size limit criterion by clicking on the corresponding radio button.
+Configure the automatic backup parameters for the request log.
+First you must choose the frequency (days, weeks, etc.) or the file size limit criterion by clicking on the corresponding radio button.
 You must then specify the precise moment of the backup if necessary.

 -   **No Backup**: The scheduled backup function is deactivated.
 -   **Every X hour(s)**: This option is used to program backups on an hourly basis.
 You can enter a value between 1 and 24 .